ArthurAssuncao0/12211BCC054/README.md

 ## Informations

-- In this repository are the source codes for the exercises in the "Procedural Programming" course that I took in the first period of college (2022-1).
-All exercises were done by Arthur Alves Assunção using the C development language.
+- This repository contains the source codes for the exercises in the "Procedural Programming" course I took in my first term at university (2022-1).
+All the exercises were done by Arthur Alves Assunção using the C development language

 <a href="https://facom.ufu.br/pessoas/docentes/claudiney-ramos-tinoco" target="_blank"><img src="https://img.shields.io/badge/Mastered%20by-9370DB.svg"></a>